gregkoutsimp/btc/app/README.md

 #### Introduction

 This repositiry contains the source code of the Image for the Bitcoin Price Chart, available on Docker Hub as `gregkoutsimp/btc`.
-The directory in linked to DockerHub.
-Any new commits will automaticaly update and the Docker Image.

 #### Dependecies